Newsom pulls out of overseas trip to UN climate conference, will participate virtually

 Greenhouse gas concentrations hit a new record high last year and increased at a faster rate than the annual average for the last decade, the World Meteorological Organization said in a report.

-And the U.N. calculated this week that, between now and 2030, the world will spew up to 31 billion U.S. tons of greenhouse gases beyond the amount that would keep the planet at or below the most stringent limit set in the 2015 Paris climate accord.
+And the U.N. calculated this week that, between now and 2030, the world will emit up to 31 billion U.S. tons of greenhouse gases beyond the amount that would keep the planet at or below the most stringent limit set in the 2015 Paris climate accord.

 Environmental activists, lawmakers and scientists say that the Oct.
 31-to-Nov.
 12 conference – the 26th U.N.
 Climate Change Conference, also known as "COP26" – marks a critical opportunity for concrete commitments to the targets first sought in Paris.